Phasor/express-jwt-auth/README.md

 Uses passport-jwt strategy.

 It uses the private key here to sign the jwt.
-THe private key would be help privately on the Express server.
+The private key would be held privately on the Express server.
 Here it is exposed.
-Generate a new one locally and use that:
+Generate a new one locally and use that when using in prpoduction:

 `node generateKeypair.js`